raspberrypilearning/anime-expressions/en/step_2.md

 --- task ---

-**Test:** Your web page will update as you type.
+**Test:** Your webpage will update as you type.
 You can see that some basic styling has been applied to the text because it is inside `<h1>` tags.
 It is bold and large.

 ![The words 'Draw anime with me' are shown in the output area with a large, bold font.](images/heading-test.png)